Xorlent/Easy-Cisco-Backup/README.md

 ### Usage
   - Edit switches.txt so it includes the management IP of each switch to back up, one per line.
-  - Edit BackupCiscoSwitches.ps1
+  - Edit CiscoBackup-Config.xml
-    - Adjust the file paths as appropriate at the top of the file.
+    - Set file paths as appropriate
-    - Set $Authuser and $Authpass to the credentials for a switch user with "show run" permissions.
+    - Set authentication credentials for a switch user with "show run" permissions
-    - Want emailed error notifications?
-Set $VerifyResults to $true and configure SMTP server settings in VerifyCiscoBackups.ps1.
-    - Want daily config change notifications?
-Set $ChangeLog to $true and configure SMTP server settings in BackupChangeReport.ps1.
+    - Configure SMTP server and from/to email address settings if email notifications are desired
   - Open a PowerShell window.
   - Run BackupCiscoSwitches.ps1
-    - Note, this script is intended to be run **once per day**.
+    - Note, this script is intended to be run **once per day**
-    - Create a daily scheduled task to run this script for hands-free config backups.
+    - Create a daily scheduled task to run this script for hassle-free config backup/change management
   - Thank Simon Tatham!

 ### A note on security